anderslatif/remarkableslides/README.md

 | `--add-table-of-contents`               | A table of contents will be inserted as the first slide.                |
 | `--correct-markdown-list-numbering`     | Makes sure that numbers are in chronological order.
 Also works for nested lists. |

 ---

+# Presentation modes

+Press `F` for full-screen.

+Press `C` to clone the window.

+Press `P` to see the presenter view.
+Everything in each slide written after `???` will be considered a presenter note.

+---